MeghaNadh-blip/Agantic-Ai-System-Basics/AI_Concepts/ai_notes.md

 Artificial Intelligence (AI) is a technology that enables machines to mimic human intelligence and perform tasks such as learning, reasoning, problem-solving, and decision-making.

-AI is mainly divided into four major fields:
+AI mainly works based on data.

+> “No Data = No AI”

+---

+## Major Fields of AI

 * **ML** → Machine Learning
 * **DL** → Deep Learning